imsamurai/cakephp-httpsource-datasource/README.md

 # HttpSource Plugin

 Plugin with HttpSource to provide base class for datasorses with Http protocol.
 Based on [ProLoser](https://github.com/ProLoser/CakePHP-Api-Datasources) implementation.
-I make some refactoring to make HttpSource more similar to DboSource and removed OAuth component? because i think for login better use [Opauth](https://github.com/uzyn/cakephp-opauth).
+I make some refactoring to make HttpSource more similar to DboSource and removed OAuth component, because i think for login better use [Opauth](https://github.com/uzyn/cakephp-opauth).

 For existing plugins check [ProLoser](https://github.com/ProLoser/CakePHP-Api-Datasources) readme.
+But they will not work with HttpSource.
+I will adapt these plugins later.

 ## Notes